eidelen/DicomToMesh/README.md

 Command line arguments can be combined and passed in arbitrary order.

 **Input and output:** The path to the DICOM directory is passed by the argument <code>-i dicomPath</code>.
 The file name of the resulting 3D mesh is specified by the parameter <code>-o meshPath</code>.
-This simple example transforms a DICOM data set into a 3D mesh file called mesh.stl.
-A default iso-value of 400 is used.
+This simple example transforms a DICOM data set into a 3D mesh file called mesh.stl, by using an iso-value of 557 <code>-t 557</code>.

-<code>> dicom2mesh -i pathToDicomDirectory -o mesh.stl</code>
+<code>> dicom2mesh -i pathToDicomDirectory -t 557 -o mesh.stl</code>

 Alternatively, one can use an existing 3d mesh as input.
 This is useful if you want to apply only mesh post-processing routines and bypass the time consuming mesh creation step.
 This example imports the former mesh.stl and exports it in the OBJ mesh format.

 <code>> dicom2mesh -i mesh.stl -o newMesh.obj</code>

-To be extended...
+**Mesh post-processing:** The following example shows different mesh post-processing methods applied to resulting surface mesh out of the marching cubes algorithm.
+In particular, a mesh is reduced by 90% of its original number faces <code>-r 0.9</code>.
+In addition, the mesh is smoothed <code>-s</code> and centred at the coordinate system's origin <code>-c</code>.
+Another helpful function is the removal of small objects - here the removal of every object smaller than 5% of the biggest object <code>-e 0.05</code>.

+<code>> dicom2mesh -i pathToDicomDirectory -r 0.9 -s -c -e 0.05 -o mesh.stl</code>

 # Contributors